 Directions to Trailhead

 This gravel road can be accessed from almost anywhere in the middle-western portion of Coconino National Forest.
-The closes trailhead to Flagstaff is near I-40 as Woody Mountain Road.
-You can access it from Route 66 were the paved portion of Woody Mountain Road is right next to the Woody Mountain Campground and RV Park.
+The closest trailhead to Flagstaff is near I-40 as Woody Mountain Road.
+You can access it from Route 66 where the paved portion of Woody Mountain Road is right next to the Woody Mountain Campground and RV Park.
 Head south from here until you see the seasonally closed gate where it turns to dirt.

 It can also be reached from Highway 89A by taking FR 535 west, and optionally connecting to FR 536 going past Fry Lake.